-Practice Nights 2019 open to all – no experience, equipment or license needed (see conditions below)
+Practice Nights 2020 dates to be confirmed, but likely to be similar to the 2019 dates listed below.
+Open to all – no experience, equipment or license needed (see conditions below)

 April 11 & 25

 July 4 & 18

 Practices sessions are held at the club shooting grounds near Connel, Oban.
 For directions CLICK HERE.
 The format is usually 2×15 DTL

 Everyone is welcome – complete beginners to experienced shots.
 We can lend you a shotgun and give you some free tuition.
 Get in touch, or just turn up if you are interested.